mflova/mflova-coding-guidelines/python/speed_up/speed_up.md

 ## Making the algorithm more efficient

 Analyze the time complexity of the algorithm and tackle the weak points.
 Not much attention is given here as this is supposed to be known.

 ### Pandas

 Specific tips for `pandas`:
  - Always avoid `iterrows`.
+This one creates a `Seroes` object for each row and has huge overhead.
 Use `itertuples` instead.
+ - Make sure that when saving a pandas, it is done by preserving the `dtype` of each column.
+Otherwise, infering types might be slow the more rows you have.
+ - In order to select indeces, do not iterate over rows and take advantage of vectorized-based operations wheere you can do like:

+    ```python
+    df[df["age"]> 20]  # This will take only those rows whose age is higher than 20
+    ```

+  - If you want to speed up `.apply` method when applying a function to all data, you can install `swifter`.
+This package implements optimized techniques (like parallel processing) coming from `dask` and it will apply always the quickest one.
+This way, you would apply the method like this:

+    ```python
+    df.swifter.apply(my_func)
+    ```

+  - Using `cuDF` (GPU) for processing.
+See below

 ## Concurrent futures